 Free Tours of Sheikh Zayed Grand Mosque

-- Not only is entry free to the Grand Mosque, so too are the informative guided tours.
+- Not only is entry free to the Grand Mosque, but so too are the informative guided tours.

-- Conducted in English or Arabic by fabulously well versed Emirati volunteers, they will talk you through many of the important architectural features of the building and answer any of your questions.
+- Conducted in English or Arabic by fabulously well-versed Emirati volunteers, they will talk you through many of the important architectural features of the building and answer any of your questions.

-- You must be present before the tour start time to receive your headsets so arrive in plenty of time – you can freely tour the rest of the Mosque and grounds after your tour.
+- You must be present before the tour start time to receive your headsets, so arrive in plenty of time – you can freely tour the rest of the Mosque and grounds after your tour.

 - There is now a FREE audio eGuide you can pick up to accompany you on your tour around the mosque, available in 11 languages (you must leave a photo ID).
 NB this looks to be temporarily paused as at mid 2023.

-Dining options at the Grand Mosque
+Dining Options at the Grand Mosque

 No doubt touring the Grand Mosque, especially on a hot and sunny day is thirsty work.

 Wahat Al Karama Memorial

 The 45,000 sqm monument is located across the freeway from the Grand Mosque, next door to the Ritz Hotel and the General Headquarters of the UAE Armed Forces.
 The site is a permanent tribute and war memorial to honour the UAE’s martyred soldiers and other Emiratis who sacrificed their lives for the service of the nation.

-The site includes a Memorial with distinctive aluminium clad slabs resting on one another, a Memorial Plaza with a beautiful reflective pool and a Pavillion of Honour.
+The site includes a Memorial with distinctive aluminium-clad slabs resting on one another, a Memorial Plaza with a beautiful reflective pool and a Pavillion of Honour.
 Open 9:00 am to 10.45 pm daily, Free.

-Where to stay near the Sheikh Zayed Grand Mosque
+Where to Stay Near the Sheikh Zayed Grand Mosque

-The best distance views of the Mosque are captured from Bab al Bahr where there are several hotels including the Fairmont, Traders Hotel and the Shangri-La.
-When staying at these hotels you will likely be charged more for a waterside/mosque view room but waking up to see this stunning beauty?
+The best distance views of the Mosque are captured from Bab al Bahr, where there are several hotels, including the Fairmont, Traders Hotel and the Shangri-La.
+When staying at these hotels, you will likely be charged more for a waterside/mosque view room but waking up to see this stunning beauty?
 Completely worth it!

-How to visit the Grand Mosque
+How to Visit the Grand Mosque

-From any hotel in central Abu Dhabi or from Yas Island it is an easy taxi drive, and plentiful drivers wait in the taxi ranks to take you to your next destination.
+From any hotel in central Abu Dhabi or Yas Island it is an easy taxi drive, and plentiful drivers wait in the taxi ranks to take you to your next destination.

 Visiting the Grand Mosque from Dubai

-Even if you are staying in Dubai, the Grand Mosque is still frequently suggested as part of an itinerary.
+Even if you are staying in Dubai, the Grand Mosque is still frequently suggested as part of an essential Dubai itinerary.
 Note that you are just over 1 hours drive without heavy traffic from Downtown Dubai to the Mosque.

-Can you visit the Grand Mosque during an AUH stopover?
+Can You Visit the Grand Mosque During an AUH Stopover?

 If you are squeezing in a visit between flights from Abu Dhabi International Airport (AUH), it’s only a 15-20 minute drive away by taxi.
 Allow yourself at least a 4-hour stopover with time to clear immigration at both ends.
 [Subject to holding a valid visa].

-An airport taxi adds a 25AED flag fall so expect a taxi to the Mosque to cost about 60-65AED.
-Your return taxi will be about 40AED.
+An airport taxi adds a 25 AED flag fall so expect a taxi to the Mosque to cost about 60-65 AED.
+Your return taxi will be about 40 AED.
 There is a taxi rank at the Grand Mosque for your airport return.

 If you are on a budget and coming from AUH via bus, the closest stopping point for the A1 route is at Zayed Sports City.
-The fare at the time of writing is 4AED per person one way.
+The fare at the time of writing is 4 AED per person one way.
 It’s then approximately a 15-20 minute walk back to the Grand Mosque – not recommended in the summer heat but you may be able to catch a shorter taxi ride from ZSC to the Grand Mosque.

 Saturday to Thursday:

-- Open from 10:00 AM to 6:00 PM and again 9:00 PM to 1:00 AM
+- Saturday to Thursday: 10:00 AM to 6:00 PM & 9:00 PM to 11:30 PM

-- Open from 2:00 PM to 6:00 PM and again 9:00 PM to 1:00 AM
+- Fridays: 2:00 PM to 6:00 PM & 9:00 PM to 11:30 PM

 More frequently asked questions planning your visit to the Grand Mosque Abu Dhabi